Employment Solicitors - No Win No Fee Compensation Claims

 - The Employment Relations Act, 1999

-Specialist employment law solicitors deal with employment compensation claims using the no win no fee scheme.
-In the event that the case is abandoned or lost there is no charge.
-Legal costs are only payable in the event that the case is won at a pre-agree percentage of the final award.
-Employment law solicitors offer free initial advice without further obligation to establish whether or not there is a viable case.
-Advice will be offered on the liability of the employer and the likely amount of compensation that may be awarded.
-If you would like to speak to a solicitor just call the helpline, or complete the contact form or email or offices.
+Our specialist employment law solicitors offer initial advice at no cost on the liability of the employer and the likely amount of compensation that may be awarded.
+If you would like to speak to us just call the helpline or complete the contact form or email or offices.